Sunday, May 28, 2023

 Which items are in demand?

 Assuming you figured out the answers to the questions above, which items are the most in-demand?
 More importantly, which items are most profitable?
-These might not be the ones with the highest markup, but the things deplete fastest and allow you to accumulate higher profits.
+These might not be the ones with the highest markup, but they deplete the fastest and allow you to accumulate higher profits.

-In the Philippines, high-end refrigerator brands are Samsung, Whirlpool, and LG whose price ranges between P60,000 and P150,000.
+In the Philippines, high-end refrigerator brands are Samsung, Whirlpool, and LG whose prices range between P60,000 and P150,000.
 But affordable brands such as Condura, Haier, and Fujidenzo offer value for money and reliable operation.

 Refrigerator buying guide